 Creating the Perfect Oat

-Earlier in the year, eight varieties of oats were sown, each with different seed rates and different depths.
+Earlier in the year, Abbey Home Farm sowed eight varieties of oats, each with different seed rates and different depths.
 There are 64 trial plots in total.
 The idea is to see which varieties perform best and at which seed rate and depth of planting.
 When we arrived at the trial site, a group of growers led by White’s agronomist, Raymond Hilman, were evaluating progress.

 Energy balls, or bliss balls as I like to call them, are one of my go to treats.
-They’re easy to make, tasty and so much better for us than a chocolate bar, biscuit or slice of cake – unless the latter are some of my creations of course.
+They’re easy to make, tasty and so much better for us than a chocolate bar, biscuit or slice of cake.
+Unless the latter are some of my creations of course.
 They often include oats.
-This organic chocolate truffle recipe from White’s is super simple to make, not overly sweet and only contains four ingredients: oats, dates, cocoa and salt.
-I may have added a little cinnamon to mine – I just couldn’t resist.

 - 10 minute spicy vegan bean burgers via Tinned Tomatoes